-Curious New Voices writer Hannah Rae Montgomery's GOLDINEH MEDINA is paired with Curious New Voices playwright Luke Slattery's ICARUS, about a woman who chooses to risk her life by hiding a young Jewish girl fleeing persecution.
+Curious New Voices writer Hannah Rae Montgomery's Goldineh Medina is paired with Curious New Voices playwright Luke Slattery's Icarus, about a woman who chooses to risk her life by hiding a young Jewish girl fleeing persecution.
 Together these performances create a package of two short teen-written plays dealing with the Holocaust.
-Curious New Voices Two Play package was received with great reception at Campus Middle School this spring.
+Curious New Voices Two Play package was received with great acclaim at Campus Middle School.

-To book either of THE MAKINGS OF A HOLOCAUST packages for your school or organization contact Education Director, Dee Covington.
+To book a package for your school or organization contact Education Director, Dee Covington.